paabloduraan/pabii-s-salon/README.md

 - [ ] Import pics of hair as wigs
 - [ ] Import colors
-- [ ] Scoring system
+- [Abby ] Scoring system
-- [ ] 0-5 stars based on if you pick hairstyles/colors/accessories that fit the description
+- [Abby ] 0-5 stars based on if you pick hairstyles/colors/accessories that fit the description
 - [ ] Card deck with prompts
 - [ ] The player is the hairstylist
 - [ ] The client proposes a prompt (randomly drawn)